sapcc/terraform-provider-ccloud/website/docs/r/automation_run_v1.html.markdown

 * `selector` - (Required) The Arc Agent selector to run the Lyra automation.
   Changing this forces a new resource to be created.

+* `triggers` - (Optional) A map of arbitrary strings that, when changed, will force the Lyra Automation to re-execute.

 ## Attributes Reference

 * `id` - The ID of the Lyra Automation Run.